shown in other instead.

 - For applications written using UnigineScript, the system logic is written to the system script file (unigine.usc).

-- For applications that use C++ AppSystemLogic.cpp is created, and for C# applications — AppSystemLogic.cs.
-This file is stored in the source/ folder of your project.
+- For C++ or C# applications, AppSystemLogic.cpp is created in the source folder of your project.
 It has implemented methods to put your logic code inside.

 - For applications written using UnigineScript, the world logic is written to the world script file (*.usc named after your project) and is loaded and unloaded together with the corresponding world.

-- For applications that use C++ AppWorldLogic.cpp is created, and for C# applications — AppWorldLogic.cs.
-This file is stored in the source/ folder of your project and stays loaded during the whole engine runtime.
+- For C++ or C# applications, AppWorldLogic.cpp is created in the source folder of your project and stays loaded during the whole engine runtime.
 It has implemented methods to put your logic code inside.

 Editor Logic is the logic of the Editor.
 The logic takes effect only when the UnigineEditor is loaded.